 I aspire to live in a world that appraises the success of a cultural order by how well it treats its weakest members.
-This might sound crazy in our time of celebrity-worshiping the winners in our winner-take-all culture yet it to has formed the social values of cultures in the past.
-The concern for the downtrodden was once a defining characteristic of Jewish, Christian and Muslim societies and continues to appear here and there in odd places like the Freemason and worker’s unions concern for the widow and orphan.
-Though helplessly out of fashion today this hope is nurtured every time I encounter broken lives from broken homes populating our city streets; there must be a better way.
+This might sound crazy in our time of celebrity-worshiping only the winners in our winner-take-all culture, yet it to has formed the social values of cultures in the past.
+The concern for the downtrodden was once a defining characteristic of Jewish, Christian and Muslim societies and continues to appear here and there where people show concern for the widow and orphan.
+Though helplessly out of fashion today, this hope is nurtured every time I encounter broken lives from broken homes populating our city streets; there must be a better way.
 It is also nurtured in the countless acts of kindness my city contains everyday.
-The poor, sick and old make no headlines and provide none of the prizes our enculturation teaches us to value, still the acts of compassion and basic human decency are not extinct.
+Action taken on behalf of the poor, sick, and the old make no headlines and provide none of the prizes our enculturation teaches us to value, still the acts of compassion and basic human decency are not extinct.

 One of my deepest aspirations is to live on an earth in which the industrial killing machine of modern warfare can no longer harvest lives by the millions for The Lord of Death.
 Nor will death squads be allowed to roam free with their instruments of torture, abuse and terror in jungles, ghettos or Guantanamos.
 This might seem the most unrealistic hope of all yet I believe it would be the direct result of just one basic, though fundamental change: an increase in our respect for women and children.
 If, on the balance, the number of rapes and beatings of women and children we as a society are willing to tolerate was minimized, it seems to me the ripple effect would reach all the way to the world’s battlefields and torture chambers.